2005 ICC Trophy: Group A

 Ireland (315 for 8) beat Bermuda (218 for 6) easily as Ed Joyce made 103 for the hosts in Stormont.

 Denmark beat Uganda by 28 runs as Thomas Munkholt Hansen took 6 for 30 to carry Denmark to a 28-run win over Uganda in Muckamore.
 Denmark made 196 with Johan Malcolm making 71.
 Despite 59 from Kenneth Kamyuka, the Africans could only manage 168 in reply.

-The United Arab Emirates (200) beat the United States (145), who remain in disarray after their recent political troubles.
+The United Arab Emirates (200) beat the United States (145).

 The upset of the day was a 30 run win by Bermuda (217) over the United Arab Emirates (187).

 The United States went down to a heavy 96 run defeat by Denmark, for whom wicket-keeper Frederik Klokker starred with 138 not out and a smart stumping.

 An all-round performance by the Irish batsmen saw them through to 231 for 8 against Uganda.
 In reply, however, only Frank Nsubuga, with 59, put up any resistance as the hosts ended up winners by 127 runs.

 Bermuda (249) steered towards the second spot in the group and the World Cup with a thumping 93-run win over Denmark, who lacked application in their batting as they were all out for 156.

 Ireland were troubled by the United Arab Emirates in a match that could decide Ireland's qualification for the Cricket World Cup.
 The UAE batted first, making 230 in 48.3 overs before being bowled out, and a fiery opening spell from Ali Asad then reduced the Irish to 23 for 4.
 Ed Joyce and Trent Johnston rebuilt with a partnership of 122, and Joyce batted well with the tail to make 115 not out in Ireland's 231 for 8.